 Year ended December 31,

-2011 2010 2009
+2012 2011 2010

-U.S. Federal tax rate (35)% (35)% (35)%
+U.S. Federal tax rate 35% (35)% (35)%

-State and local income taxes (3) (6) (2)
+State and local income taxes 2 (3) (6)

-Effect of non-deductible goodwill impairments - 9 -
+Effect of non-deductible goodwill impairments 9

-Effect of foreign debt structure - - (4)
+Adjustments to previously recorded deferred tax liabilities (12)

-Uncertain tax positions 5 - -
+Uncertain tax positions (1) 5

-Effect of foreign tax rates / foreign exchange - (11) -
+Effect of foreign tax rates / foreign exchange (3) (11)

-Valuation allowance 13 (1) 3
+Valuation allowance 1 13 (1)

-Other, net 1 4 3
+Other, net (3) 1 4

-Effective tax rate (%) (19)% (40)% (35)%
+Effective tax rate (%) 19 % (19)% (40) %

 LP and its domestic subsidiaries are subject to U.S. federal income tax as well as income taxes of multiple state jurisdictions.
 Its foreign subsidiaries are subject to income tax in Canada, Chile, Peru and Brazil.
-During 2011, the U.S. Internal Revenue Service initiated an audit of tax years 2007 through 2009.
+During 2011, the U.S. Internal Revenue Service initiated an audit of tax years 2007 through 2009 for which field work has been completed.
+LP has protested certain proposed adjustments and requested review by the IRS Appeals

+Office.
 All U.S. federal audits of prior years have been completed.
-LP settled various state income tax audits during 2011 and is subject to various state and local income tax examinations for the tax years 2005 through 2010.
+LP settled various state income tax audits during 2012 and is subject to various state and local income tax examinations for the tax years 2007 through 2011.
 Canadian federal income tax returns have been audited and effectively settled through 2004 and no examinations are currently in progress.
-Quebec provincial audits have been effectively settled through 2007 and audits of 2008 through 2010 will begin in 2012.
-During 2011, the Chilean Tax Office initiated an audit of tax years 2008 through 2010.
+Quebec provincial audits have been effectively settled through 2011.
+During 2012, LP settled the audit of tax years 2008 through 2010 with the Chilean Tax Office and an audit of tax year 2011 was initiated.